 Members, It’s Time to Vote!

 MassRecycle is happy to announce that it’s time to vote in the Board of Directors: both new and renewals.
 Our new Directors will be signing up for two year terms.
-Current Directors who are ready to renew will serve another term: those marked * are running for a one-year term, and the others are running for two year terms.
-We are doing this to make sure the whole Board does not come up for a vote all at once in the future.
-President/Director Gretchen Carey will be staying on, as her term is not up next year.
+Current Directors who are ready to renew will serve another term.

-If you are a paid member in good standing, please join us on the evening of September 16 at 7:00 pm for a brief Annual Members’ Meeting over Zoom.
-Listen to our Board President give an update on MassRecycle business and then you can cast your vote.
-If you cannot make the Annual Members’ Meeting, please vote online no later than 5 pm on Tuesday, September 15, 2020.
-Zoom information and an online ballot will be sent to you via email from email@example.com.)
+If you are a paid member in good standing, please join us on a September evening TBA for our Fall Social that will include our Annual Members’ Meeting.
+If you cannot make the Annual Members’ Meeting, please vote online no later than 5 pm on Tuesday, September 15, 2021 through an online ballot (will be sent to you via email from email@example.com.)

 Please read further to learn about the candidates.

 Erin Banfield, Casella Resource Solutions

 Erin Banfield has been a MassRecycle Board member since 2018.
 She is a Senior Business Manager at Casella, managing the municipal strategy across Casella’ Northeast operating footprint including the Commonwealth.
 Erin has worked in the waste and recycling industry for over six years for Casella, the largest recycler in the Northeast.
 Erin brings knowledge of commodities and markets, as well as access to the MRF operators, as a part of an immediate team within Casella.
 She would like to focus on continued recycling and reuse education, working with MassDEP and the RecycleSmart campaign around what is and what is not recyclable and why.
 Her goal is to continue cleaning up the recycling stream to help the MRF operators produce a better-quality product with higher value.